 Specify hierarchies which must be or may not be secure (signed and validated).
 If yes, then named will only accept answers if they are secure.
 If no, then normal DNSSEC validation applies allowing for insecure answers to be accepted.
-The specified domain must be under a trusted-keys or managed-keys statement, or dnssec-validation auto must be active.
+The specified domain must be defined as a trust anchor, for instance in a dnssec-keys statement, or dnssec-validation auto must be active.